Mangara/miniweb/README.md

 * If you need to exclude specific class names from deletion or munging, add a file called `miniweb.properties` in a directory that contains one of your HTML files, and give it the following text:

         removeUnusedClasses = [true or false]
-        dontRemove = [a comma-separated list of class names]
+        dontRemove = [a space-separated list of class names]

         mungeClassNames = [true or false]
-        dontMunge = [a comma-separated list of class names]
+        dontMunge = [a space-separated list of class names]

     For example, the following prevents the class names `selected` and `test` from being shortened and prevents `test` from being removed: